 - The “Chinatown” buses require no advance purchase, though many are sold out during rush-hour travel times.

-- Travelers are at the mercy of traffic and there may be limited onboard entertainment (although Greyhound has added electrical outlets and Wi-Fi to its new buses).
+- Travelers are at the mercy of traffic and there may be limited onboard entertainment (although some lines now have added electrical outlets and Wi-Fi to newer buses).

 - The “Chinatown” buses can be less reliable than other options, as breakdowns do occur.

-To search fares on multiple bus companies at once, try.
+To search fares on multiple bus companies at once, try Busbud.com.

 Who: You, traveling in your car.
-(Under certain circumstances you may want to consider renting a car instead — if your own vehicle gets poor gas mileage, for example, or if you’re leasing your car and don’t want to put too many miles on it.)
+(Under certain circumstances you may want to consider renting a car instead, like if your own vehicle gets poor gas mileage, for example, or if you are leasing your car and don’t want to put too many miles on it.)

 Cost: Depends on your route and the gas mileage of your vehicle.
-Assuming you get 25 miles per gallon and gas costs $3 a gallon, you’ll pay about $53 to drive one way from D.C. to Boston.
-Don’t forget to add in tolls, parking expenses and rental fees (if applicable).
+Assuming you get 25 miles per gallon and gas costs $2.50 per gallon (according to the national average), you’ll pay about $53 to drive one way from D.C. to Boston.
+Don’t forget to add in tolls, parking expenses, and rental fees (if applicable).
 You’ll also want to keep in mind the less tangible wear and tear on your vehicle.

-- You can make your own travel schedule, departing whenever is convenient for you and stopping as necessary for food and bathroom breaks.
+- You can make your own travel schedule, departing whenever it’s convenient for you and stopping as necessary for food and bathroom breaks.